 •Cisco Network Assistant (hereafter referred to as Network Assistant) for

 Note The Network Assistant must be downloaded from cisco.com/go/cna.

 –Managing communities, which are device groups like clusters, except that they can contain routers and access points and can be made more secure.

 –Simplifying and minimizing switch and switch cluster management from anywhere in your intranet.

 –Accomplishing multiple configuration tasks from a single graphical interface without needing to remember command-line interface (CLI) commands to accomplish specific tasks.

 –Interactive guide mode that guides you in configuring complex features such as VLANs, ACLs, and quality of service (QoS).

-–Configuration wizards that prompt you to provide only the minimum required information to configure complex features such as QoS priorities for video traffic, priority levels for data applications, and security.
+–Configuration wizards that prompt you to provide only the minimum required information to configure complex features such as QoS priorities for traffic, priority levels for data applications, and security.

 –Downloading an image to a switch.